Augmentations of Forman's Ricci Curvature and their Applications in Community Detection: Curvature gaps

 where $\sigma = \sqrt{\frac{1}{2} \left( \sigma_\text{within}^2 + \sigma_\text{between}^2\right)}$.
 Intuitively, the resulting number can be interpreted as `the number of standard deviations between the mean curvatures'.
 Since the curvature gap reflects how well the curvature distinguishes edges within and between communities, we will use it as a proxy for how well any given curvature detects the community structure.
 Tables \ref{table:3} and \ref{table:4} show the curvature gap obtained from each curvature measure in model and real-world networks, respectively.
-Importantly, these curvature gaps also depend on how clear the community structure is in a graph (i.e. the ratio $p/q$ mentioned before, or the size vs the number of the communities); this dependency is illustrated in Figure \ref{fig:curvature_switch} and Appendix Figures \ref{fig:AppC_1}-\ref{fig:AppC_4}. \\
+Importantly, these curvature gaps also depend on how clear the community structure is in a graph (i.e. the ratio